1st edition: 10-June-2025

 If accepted, Maru Exposito will prepare a WISE Payment link so the applicant can pay for the relevant ATP cycle(s).
 Their slot will be held for 7 days.
 Applicants lose priority if the payment does not arrive by that date.

 Step 4) After the payment's arrival is confirmed by the Studio, the student receives the Discord server invitation (if they’re not on the ME Community on Discord already).
-Then, once they join, Mar or a mod will give them the special “role” in Discord to access the community's hidden area (for ATP).
+The ATP-students-only area contains peer and instructor chats.
+That access opens only after completing enrollment and when your chosen start month begins.

 All students will be graded after completing three full cycles (12 months) and, if they are successful in meeting the minimum requirements, will receive a PDF to certify their program achievements.
 If students enroll in only one subject or cycle, they will receive a specific certificate for that cycle and subject.